stephaniecrocker91/rock-paper-scissors/README.md

 What was happening was that the result for Round 4 was being read to come up with the final answer.
 Upon getting assistance from the Code Institute mentors, we discovered that there the easiest option would be to switch the order of the functions run within the playRound(e) function.
 We would instead place updateRound() at the ends of the function.
 This fixed the issue.

 <img src="assets/images/result-error-bug-2.png" width="300px"><img src="assets/images/result-error-bug-3.png" width="300px">

+* I noticed that during the Game rounds, the user was having to scroll down to see their result.
+For this reason, I decided to remove the header (Rock paper Scissors title) from the display (between rounds 1 and 5).
+I initially tried to change the font and button sizes, but I thought it all looked a bit too crowded.
+Due to deadlines, removing the header seemed to be the best way to solve this problem (for now..
+I will be working on this in the future)!